mohammedhamdhan/tp/docs/UserGuide.md

 After that, you will be prompted to optionally add a `description` of maximum 200 characters.
 Please ensure the description is accurate and simple, because the summary analytics by category uses description to classify expenses.
-Please ensure the description is not wordy and it is to the point, to ensure your expenses are accurately classified.
+Please ensure the description is not wordy, and it is to the point, to ensure your expenses are accurately classified.
 - **Example Usage:**

 ```